 In the first part of the “Selling Coaching” series we will teach you to stop coaching for free.

-One of the most challenging parts of launching and sustaining your coaching business is breaking through the barrier of coaching for free.
+One of the most challenging parts of launching and sustaining your services business is breaking through the barrier of coaching for free.

 The type of coaching does not matter – life coach, nutrition coach, relationship coach, executive coach – when you first launch your business, there are four challenges you are up against:

 Break the barrier that society often aligns with coaching by discrediting our work compared to traditional therapists, doctors, recruiters, or trainers.

 Selling Coaching: CARING:

 There is a good chance your caring nature, and desire to help others led you to do this kind of work.
 Your gift can become your curse, if you don’t set boundaries that allow you to stop working for free.

 Let’s face it, being a coach means you exist in a saturated market.
 You will be the only one in your own way, and until you gain confidence in your coaching approach, it’s going to be hard to gain your client’s confidence.